iiasa/GLOBIOM_forest/README.md

 The source code of GLOBIOM-forest model will be publised when the source code for [GLOBIOM model](https://iiasa.github.io/GLOBIOM/) become freely available.
 Running the model requires [GAMS](https://www.gams.com/) with a license for the CPLEX and CONOPT solvers.

-###  Questions
+##  Questions

-Any questions concerning GLOBIOM-forest model can be directly to pekka.lauri@iiasa.ac.at
+Any questions concerning GLOBIOM-forest model can be addressed to pekka.lauri@iiasa.ac.at